Dhanalakshmisaladi/AI-Powered-Product-Recommendation-Engine/README.md

-*AI-Powered Product Recommendation Engine*
+AI-Powered Product Recommendation Engine

-Overview
-This project is a full-stack web application that provides personalized product recommendations to users based on their preferences and browsing history.
+This project is a full-stack web application that provides personalized product recommendations based on user preferences and browsing history.
 It leverages a Flask backend, a React frontend, and the Google Gemini Pro LLM to generate intelligent and relevant suggestions in a simulated e-commerce environment.

-The core of this project lies in its carefully designed prompt engineering, which ensures the AI's responses are accurate, contextual, and helpful.
+✨ Features
+Dynamic Product Catalog: Fetches and displays a grid of all available products with images.

+Intelligent Fuzzy Search: Filter products by name, category, or tags with tolerance for typos.

+Price Sorting: Easily sort the product catalog by price (ascending or descending).

+User Preference Form: Captures user interests like product category and price range.

+Interactive Browsing History: Click a product to add it to a history list; click again to remove it.

+AI-Powered Recommendations: Sends user data to a Gemini-powered backend to receive personalized product recommendations.

+Personalized Reasoning: The AI provides a unique, context-aware reason for each recommendation, directly referencing user input.

+Interactive UI: Users can click on recommended items to view their full details without losing context.

+Robust Error Handling: Gracefully handles cases where no recommendations are found or if the AI returns an invalid product.

+Responsive Design: A clean, two-column layout that adapts to smaller screen sizes for mobile viewing.

-Tech Stack
+🛠️ Tech Stack
 Backend: Python, Flask, Flask-CORS

-Frontend: JavaScript, React.js
+Frontend: JavaScript, React.js, Fuse.js (for fuzzy search)

 AI / LLM: Google Gemini Pro via the google-generativeai library

 Environment Management: venv (Python), npm (Node.js)

-Features
-Dynamic Product Catalog: Fetches and displays a grid of all available products.

-User Preference Form: Captures user interests like product category and price range.

-Browsing History Simulation: Clicking a product adds it to a persistent browsing history list.

-AI-Powered Recommendations: Sends user data to a Gemini-powered backend to receive personalized product recommendations.

-Personalized Reasoning: The AI provides a unique, context-aware reason for each recommendation.

-Interactive UI: Users can click on recommended items to view their full details.

-Robust Error Handling: The application gracefully handles cases where no recommendations are found or if the AI returns an invalid product.

-Responsive Design: A clean, two-column layout that adapts to smaller screen sizes for mobile viewing.

-Setup and Installation
+🚀 Setup and Installation
 To run this project locally, you will need two separate terminals.

 Backend Setup (Flask Server)